 In order to be promoted to grade 9, students enrolled in grade 8 must perform satisfactorily on the mathematics and reading sections of the grade 8 assessment in English.
+To participate in the eighth grade promotion ceremony, an 8th grader must successfully complete state and locally required courses and pass the annual state-mandated assessments in reading and math

-If a student in grade 5 or 8 is enrolled in a course that earns high school credit and for which an end-of-course (EOC) assessment will be administered, the student will not be subject to the promotion requirements described above for the relevant grade 5 or 8 assessment.
+If a student in grade 5 or 8 is enrolled in a course that earns high school credit and for which an end-ofcourse (EOC) assessment will be administered, the student will not be subject to the promotion requirements described above for the relevant grade 5 or 8 assessment.
 The student will instead take the corresponding EOC assessment.